Skip to main content

 • Starting in kindergarten, too many absences can cause children to fall behind in school.

-• Missing 10 percent of school (about 2 days a month or 18 days a year) makes it harder to learn to read.
+• Missing 10 percent of school (about 2 days a month or 18 days a year) makes it harder to learn to read or write.

 • Students can still fall behind if they miss just a day or two every few weeks.